-In comparison to the isotropic case, the evolution of dust masses differs in the following way, (a) the formation of dust starts at about 450 days post-explosion in the ellipsoidal ejecta, compared to 580 days in the spherical scenario (b) the trend of an earlier synthesis of dust is valid for both the O-rich dust species in the ellipsoidal case (c) the timescale for the onset of carbon dust production changes significantly from 2400 days in the isotropic model to 1200 days in the anisotropic scenario (d) the final mass of carbon dust produced in the anisotropic ejecta is 5 $\times$ 10$^{-3}$ \Ms, compared to 8 $\times$ 10$^{-3}$ \Ms\ in case of the isotropic model; so even though carbon dust forms earlier in the ellipsoidal scenario, the final mass is smaller (e) the mass of silicon carbide in the ellipsoidal ejecta is larger by a factor of 1.5, compared to the spherical case.
+In comparison to the isotropic case, the evolution of dust masses differs in the following way: (a) the formation of dust starts at about 450 days post-explosion in the ellipsoidal ejecta, compared to 580 days in the spherical scenario; (b) the trend of an earlier synthesis of dust is valid for both the O-rich dust species in the ellipsoidal case; (c) the timescale for the onset of carbon dust production changes significantly from 2400 days in the isotropic model to 1200 days in the anisotropic scenario; (d) the final mass of carbon dust produced in the anisotropic ejecta is 5 $\times$ 10$^{-3}$ \Ms, compared to 8 $\times$ 10$^{-3}$ \Ms\ in case of the isotropic model, and so even though carbon dust forms earlier in the ellipsoidal scenario, the final mass is smaller; (e) the mass of silicon carbide in the ellipsoidal ejecta is larger than the mass in the spherical case by a factor of 1.5.

-Figure \ref{fig_dustmass_el}, bottom-panel, compares the evolution of each dust species for the two cases.
+The bottom panel of Fig. \ref{fig_dustmass_el} compares the evolution of each dust species for the two cases.
 We find that the final dust masses in the two cases are almost identical.
 The epochs for the onset of formation and the initial rate of production vary to some extent for all the dust species.
 This is mainly induced by the geometry, where within the same ellipsoidal shell, some of the clumps see much earlier dust production than others.
-When this is aggregated over all the shells, then the earliest and the latest epochs for dust formation in the ejecta gets spread out over a larger span of time compared to an isotropic ejecta model.
-In Section \ref{sec_am_carbon}, we stressed on the fact that the formation of amorphous carbon is highly sensitive to the physical conditions of the ejecta.
-In the same context, here we see that in the denser clumps, which are along the slowest axis ($z$-axis), carbon dust forms as soon as 1200 days post-explosion, while in the clumps along the fastest axis ($y$-axis), formation of C-dust does not take place even at the end of day 3000, when we terminate our simulations.
-This results in an overall smaller mass of C-dust at 3000 days in the ellipsoidal scenario.
+When this is aggregated over all the shells, the earliest and the latest epochs for dust formation in the ejecta get spread out over a larger span of time compared to an isotropic ejecta model.
+In Sect. \ref{sec_am_carbon}, we stressed the fact that the formation of amorphous carbon is highly sensitive to the physical conditions of the ejecta.
+In the same context, here we see that in the denser clumps, which are along the slowest axis ($z$ axis), carbon dust forms as soon as 1200 days post-explosion, while in the clumps along the fastest axis ($y$ axis), the formation of C dust does not take place even at the end of day 3000, when we terminate our simulations.
+This results in an overall smaller mass of C dust at 3000 days in the ellipsoidal scenario.